-Belanger Creek is an Ecological Powerhouse near Suttons Bay, with 2, 800 Feet of Stream Corridor: Habitat Extraordinaire.
+Belanger Creek is an Ecological Powerhouse near Suttons Bay, with 2,800 Feet of Stream Corridor and Habitat Extraordinaire.
 A floristic survey conducted here documented an astounding 170 species, including 30 wildflowers.
 Come spring, the steep hillsides are full of trillium while sunny marsh marigolds line over a half-mile of protected stream frontage.
 Three ecosystems host songbirds and raptors, fox and deer.
 A rich conifer swamp with giant cedars, an old field that is a leftover relic from farming, and a beech-sugar maple, hemlock forest are all present.
 Six seeps and 11 springs feed into Belanger Creek, and the surrounding 5,600 acres all drain into the stream.
 Needless to say, protecting Belanger Creek is integral to the health of Grand Traverse Bay.

 Belanger Creek Preserve contains no trail system.
 We recommend that you see it on one of our docent lead hikes.
 Visit our Hikes and Events page to find out about upcoming hikes on our Natural Areas.

 Unlike the ironwood, aspen require a sunny habitat.
 They are one of the first species to pop up in a new forest.
 The huge stands of aspen in these woods are clones, sharing a root system and identical genes.
-As natural forest succession occurs, aspen will die leaving no viable offspring, because the canopy will not allow in enough sun for aspen saplings to survive.
+As natural forest succession occurs, aspen will die leaving no viable offspring.
+That’s because the canopy will not allow in enough sun for aspen saplings to survive.

 - Brown and brook trout in Belanger Creek